Virtual Exhibition Experience: Great Whales: Up Close and Personal

 Fast forward four years and ROM went back to the depths.
 Showcasing the ROM’s commitment to Canada’s iconic North Atlantic whales, this exhibition takes the story further and features Blue alongside two new skeletons: the critically endangered North Atlantic right whale and the deep diving sperm whale.
 With multi-sensory interactives and immersive experiences, Great Whales compares these three unique giants, from their size and diet to their intelligence and evolution, while highlighting the extensive ongoing research and conservation efforts being undertaken to save these mammals from extinction.
 The ROM invites you to dive back in and discover these incredible great whales of Canada's east coast, their complex relationships with humans, and what we can do to save them.

-Sign up for the self-directed Virtual Experience to gain access to the annotated virtual tour!
+The exhibition may be gone, but you can still sign up for the self-directed Virtual Experience to gain access to the annotated virtual tour!

 Once you receive your link to the Virtual Tour, click on this icon at the end of the introductory video to enter.